Project-MONAI/MONAI/docs/source/highlights.md

 ## Network architectures
 Some deep neural network architectures have shown to be particularly effective for medical imaging analysis tasks.
 MONAI implements reference networks with the aims of both flexibility and code readability.
-In order to leverage the common network layers and blocks, MONAI provides several predefined layers and blocks which are compatible with 1D, 2D and 3D networks.
+To leverage the common network layers and blocks, MONAI provides several predefined layers and blocks which are compatible with 1D, 2D and 3D networks.
 Users can easily integrate the layer factories in their own networks.